Questions that businesses ask when considering a 100% Done-for-You Knowledge Centre.

 “Who are you, Mark?
 And why should I trust you with this?”

-I’ve been deeply embedded in the EC world for 11 years – as an EC Coach, member since 2012, and Leamington Spa Ambassador.
-But more importantly, I’m the person Nigel and successful EC members trust when it comes to implementing They Ask, You Answer properly.
+If you’re in the Entrepreneurs’ Circle community, you probably know me.
+As an EC Coach, member since 2012, and Leamington Spa Ambassador, I’m the person Nigel and successful EC members trust for proper They Ask, You Answer implementation.

 My relationship with They Ask, You Answer runs deep.
 In fact, I was implementing these principles before Marcus even published his book.
 Back in 2013, I built a Knowledge Centre that generated £500,000 in annual sales for a single client.
 When that business was acquired, the new owners immediately rehired me – that’s how valuable the Knowledge Centre was to their success.